arcticmonkey0/sdet-test-assignment/Anglo_Sdet_Test_Assignment/README.md

 ==Run==

 1. Clone the repository
-2. To run Anglo_API, just open the solution in Visual Studio then build it.
+2. To run Anglo_API, first start the ShowroomService.
+Then open the Anglo_Sdet_Test_Assignment solution in Visual Studio, build it.
 Tests will appear in Test Explorer window which you can then just run.
 3. To run Anglo_UI, open terminal in Anglo_UI folder and execute following commands: npm install, npx playwright install, npm run build, npm test.